Palmidence/Rules/en.md

     9. Mods that enhance player visibility (enlarged name tags)
     10. Mods that enhance sprinting capabilities
     11. Mods that allow you to see enemy health
-    12. Macros, autoclickers, multiple attack buttons, editing hardware or having software to allow clicking than *humanly* possible, changing default mouse interactions, etc. The general rule as to how you should click is one button, one finger, one click.
+    12. Macros, autoclickers, multiple attack buttons, editing hardware or having software to allow clicking than *humanly* possible, changing default mouse interactions, etc. Double clicking and triple clicking are also not allowed.
+The general rule as to how you should click is one button, one finger, one click.

 4. _Consult a staff member if you are unsure a modification is permitted on The Avicus Network._